conartist6/twople/README.md

 # Twople

 Twople is a micro-library for declaring key-value pairs, which in javascript are called "entries" and are implemented as tuples (a tuple is an array of some fixed number of items, in this case two, hence the name).
 An entry, such as is used to constuct an es6 `Map` can be written as `[key, value]`.
-I will refer to this as an array entry.
-Twople offers an alternative, the twople entry, which mimics an array entry in every important manner but can be tracked more readily by type systems.
-It also offers the entry iterable construct, and iterable which guarantees that every yielded item will be an entry, and which can be reflectively identified.

 [![Build Status](https://travis-ci.org/conartist6/twople.svg?branch=master)](https://travis-ci.org/conartist6/twople)
 [![npm version](https://img.shields.io/npm/v/twople.svg)](https://www.npmjs.com/package/twople)